MystenLabs/sui/dev-docs/observability.md

 | db_update_state         | Authority          | Update the database with certificate, effects after transaction Move execution |
 |                         |                    |                                                                                |

-### Tags - Keys
+### Tags - keys

-The idea is that every event and span would get tagged with key/value pairs.
-Events/logs that log within any context or nested contexts would also inherit the context-level tags.
+The idea is that every event and span would get tagged with key-value pairs.
+Events that log within any context or nested contexts would also inherit the context-level tags.
-These tags represent "fields" that can be analyzed and filtered by.
+These tags represent *fields* that can be analyzed and filtered by.
 For example, one could filter out broadcasts and see the errors for all instances where the bad stake exceeded a certain amount, but not enough for an error.

 TODO: see if keys need to be scoped by contexts